redbadger/awesome-badger/charypar/tech-principles/README.md

 Lean towards open source software with good community support over commercial software with paid support.

 This is somewhat counter-intuitive, but it has everything to do with complexity and choice again.
 It's better to see into the 3rd party software we use, because it lets us self-serve in solving issues.
-Community support and documentation for popular tools is typically better than a vendor one, simply because there is more people investing effort into it.
+Community support and documentation for popular tools is typically better than a vendor one, simply because there are more people investing effort into it.
 Lastly, there's already enough pressure on our choices, adding contractual obligations on top is the last thing we need, and picking a technology because "we already have a contract with the vendor" is probably top of the list of bad motivations.

 ## Closing thoughts